 Yellowstone Itinerary 1 Day

-Planning to wander around Yellowstone in one day?
-We’ve got you covered!
+Planning to wander around Yellowstone in one day and then on to the next National Park?
+We’ve got you covered.

-If you only have a day to spare, you might as well take on the best things to do in Yellowstone.
+If you only have a day to spend in Yellowstone, you may as well take on the best things to do in Yellowstone.

 Visit Old Faithful